Page views in 2024 to date: 23

-28 November 2012 - Case of the Week #259
+28 November 2012 - Case #259

 All cases are archived on our website.
-To view them sorted by number, diagnosis or category, visit our Home Page and click on the Case of the Week button on the left hand side.
-To subscribe or unsubscribe to the Case of the Week or our other email lists, click here.
+To view them sorted by case number, diagnosis or category, visit our main Case of the Month page.
+To subscribe or unsubscribe to Case of the Month or our other email lists, click here.

 Thanks to Dr. Eman Abdelzaher, Alexandria University (Egypt), for contributing this case and the discussion.
-To contribute a Case of the Week, follow the guidelines on our Case of the Week page.

-This month’s recommended article
+This months recommended article

 by the Editors of Laboratory Investigation: